Have a boyfriend.

 This week, I wrote…

-on working
+on living

 About